er1cstotle/lighthouse/lectures/w2d2/outline.md

 - What is the difference between Node and Javascript?

-# Async vs Sync 20m
+# Async vs Sync 30m
+- Restaurant example.
+Mcdonalds
+- Blocking vs Non-Blocking
-- I/O
+- set timeout and

 - Threading.
 Js is single threaded
   - one thing can happen at a time.
-- Blocking vs Non-Blocking
+- I/O
 - Event loop - you will cover this in depth later this week

+# Break 10m

+# sleep sort 5 mins
+- look at example

 # FS 10m
 - built in packages